 Locals refer to "The School," Jack Shainman's 30,000 square foot gallery space as "The Museum."
 After visiting the El Anatsui retrospective, I can fully understand why.
 The artworks and the space that seems to cradle and nurture them combine to delight the eye and challenge us in a way most unusual for a more conventional gallery space.

 El Anatsui: Five Decades at the Jack Shainman's The School (25 Broad Street, Kinderhook, NY) continues until September 26.

-Detail of El Anatsui, "Group Photo" (1987) (photo by the author for Hyperallergic) (click to enlarge)
+the author for Hyperallergic) (click to enlarge)